 There are many solutions available on the market.

-This is the most common solution used for semi-professional espresso machines and is only effective for home or office environment with smaller usage.
+This is the most common solution recommended by manufacturers for semi-professional espresso machines and is only effective for home or office environment with smaller usage.

 Base on the water condition in Singapore, which has a hardness of about 7 French Degrees, the cartridge works for approximately 40 litres before they must be replaced.
 If you are using mineral water or if you are using in some other countries, then the hardness might be much greater and you will have to replace the softener much earlier.